As states press forward with vote counts, Trump advisers privately express pessimism about heading off Biden’s win

 Sandler and other Republican officials also expressed concern this week about “the cavalier attitude” of Wayne County elections officials when Republican poll watchers tried to flag concerns.

 Such claims have not been substantiated in the courts.
 Four lawsuits contesting the counting have been filed in Michigan state court by Republican interests.
 Three have been dismissed by judges in the state, and lawyers for Republican interests have said they will appeal.
 A fourth lawsuit is expected to be considered during a court hearing Wednesday.
-A fifth suit, expected to be filed in federal court Tuesday evening by the Trump campaign, will allege fraud and discrimination against Republican voters.
+A fifth suit, expected to be filed in federal court Tuesday evening by the Trump campaign, was to allege fraud and discrimination against Republican voters.

 The two Republicans on Wayne County’s canvassing board said in interviews that they had some concern about the security of the count but stopped short of saying they would object to certifying the vote.